-- (ix) According to the information and explanations given to us, the Company has not raised money by way of initial public offer or further public offer (including debt instruments) during the year.
-In our opinion, the term loan was applied for the purpose for which the loan was obtained during the year. - (x) According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees have been noticed or reported during the year.
+- (ix) According to the information and explanations give to us and based on our examination of the records of the Company, Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year. - (x) During the course of our examination of the books and records of the company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of fraud on or by the company, noticed or reported during the year, nor have we been informed of such case by the management. - (xi) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not paid or provided any managerial remuneration during the year.
+Accordingly, the provisions of Para 3 (xi) of the Order are not applicable to the Company - (xii) In our opinion and according to the information and explanations given to us, Company is not a Nidhi Company.
+Accordingly paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.

-- (xi) According to the information and explanations given to us, the Company has not paid or provided any managerial remuneration during the year.
-Accordingly, the provisions of Para 3 (xi) of the Order are not applicable to the Company. - (xii) The Company is not a Nidhi Company.
-Accordingly, the provisions of Para 3 (xii) of the Order are not applicable to the Company. - (xiii) In our opinion and according to the information and explanations given to us, all transactions with the related parties are in compliance with sections 177 and 188 of the Act, wherever applicable and the details of related party transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, the provisions of clause 3 (xiv) of the Order are not applicable to the company. - (xv) According to the information and explanations given to us, the company has not entered into any non-cash transactions with directors or persons connected with them as referred to in section 192 of the Act.
-Accordingly, the provisions of clause 3 (xv) of the Order are not applicable to the company. - (xvi) According to the information and explanations given to us, the Company is not required to be registered under section 45 IA of the Reserve Bank of India Act, 1934.
+- (xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) Based on the examination of the books of account and related records and according to the information and explanations given to us, company has not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.

-For CHATURVEDI & PARTNERS Chartered Accountants Firm Registration No. 307068E
+For Dass Gupta & Associates Chartered Accountants Firm Reg.
+No: 000112N